xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 - **Cloud Services:** Data sent to Google services may be processed in various countries where Google operates data centres

 ### Google Services
-When you use optional features that rely on Google services (Maps, Translate, Gemini, Firebase, Drive), your data may be transferred to and processed in countries outside your own.
+When you use optional features that rely on Google services (Maps, Translate, Gemini), your data may be transferred to and processed in countries outside your own.
 Google complies with applicable data protection laws including GDPR for European users.

 ## Changes to This Privacy Policy